 Steven Cerra.
 Copyright protected; all rights reserved.

 Why does this album have such a great appeal to me?
-After all, although my father venerated the music of trombonist Jack Teagarden, I am not a trombonist nor have I ever had any desire to be one [this also in spite of the fact that as a teenager, I had the opportunity to hear the marvelous trombonist Frank Rosolino as a member of the Lighthouse All-Stars on an almost weekly basis].
+After all, I am not a trombonist nor have I ever had any desire to be one [this also in spite of the fact that as a teenager, I had the opportunity to hear the marvelous trombonist Frank Rosolino as a member of the Lighthouse All-Stars on an almost weekly basis].

 Over the years, my mates who played the instrument made me aware of the technical reasons why many trombonists revered J.J. and many of these skills and qualities are outlined below in trombonist’s Steve Turre’s insert notes to the CD reissue.

 What initially struck me about this recording is that it was one of the few that I always enjoy listening to from beginning to end.
 Many albums in my collection have one or a few cuts that I find interesting and/or enjoyable, but over the years I’ve noticed that there are only a relative few that I want to repeatedly hear in their entirety.

 As I was pondering the reasons for my attraction to this album, both at the time of its issuance and retrospectively some 50 years later, it came to me that I also like the album for its consistency and continuity.

 All of these factors may ultimately be due to what is denoted on the album cover: “Compositions by J.J.
 Johnson, Arrangements by J.J.
 Johnson and Conducted by J.J.
 Johnson.”